shiraazzcode/Web-Projects-001/README.md

 # Web-Projects-001
-My basic projects using HTML &amp; CSS
+My basic projects using HTML, CSS and JavaScript.